304 North Cardinal St.

-- Perennial Flower Fertilizer
+- Slow Release Perennial Plant Fertilizer

-- Generic Bone Meal Fertilizer
+- Bone Meal Fertilizer

 Fertilizing peony plants is very similar to feeding roses in the springtime.
 A quality organic rose fertilizer, bulb fertilizer, or perennial flower fertilizer will work well for feeding peony plants.
-Generic bone meal is also a classic peony fertilizer (and is a main ingredient in many rose and flower foods).
+Generic bone meal is also a classic peony fertilizer (and is a key ingredient in many rose and flower foods).
 For a mineral-based peony fertilizer, look for a phosphate rock dust product.
 For a plant-based peony fertilizer, many mushroom composts will do the job quite well.

 Check that the peony fertilizer you’ve chosen is organic, lower in nitrogen (N), and higher in phosphorus (P).
-I like to look for products which are OMRI-Listed as safe for use in organic growing.
+I like to look for products that are OMRI-Listed as safe for use in organic growing.
 Apply the fertilizer sparingly and in accordance with the manufacturer’s instructions and local regulations.

 Apply fertilizer to peonies in the spring when the stems have grown to be about a foot tall (30 cm).
 The leaves will be starting to unfurl at this point.
 Frosty nights should be few and far between.